VarunNarayanJain12/RandomizeHackathon/README.md

 ### 📊 Reporting System
 - Generate reports per session or student
-- Export PDFs with predictions, timestamps, and video references
+- Export PDFs with predictions, Erit Scores, timestamps, and screenshots
 - Centralized records for audits or academic review

 ---